Last Updated: February 9, 2026

 - Only available in the USA

-Here is a visual of the DSP ONLINE process as implemented DIRECTLY AT DELL
+Here is a visual of the DSP ONLINE process as originally implemented DIRECTLY AT DELL

 Note that Dell reserves a 7-day window to get the computer from the Factory to the Second Touch Facility